Alfonso Pedraza: Club career

 On 5 July 2017, still owned by Villarreal, Pedraza signed with Deportivo Alavés for one year with a buyout clause.
 He scored his first goal in the Spanish top flight on 21 January 2018, putting the hosts ahead 2–0 in an eventual 2–2 home draw against CD Leganés.

-Upon returning from loan, Pedraza was regularly deployed as a left back by manager Javier Calleja, and was definitely included in Villarreal's first team.
-On 4 November 2018, he scored his first goal for the club to earn a 1–1 home draw against Levante UD in local derby.
+Upon returning from loan, Pedraza was regularly deployed as a left-back by manager Javier Calleja, and was definitely included in Villarreal's first team.
+On 4 November 2018, he scored his first goal for the club to earn a 1–1 home draw against Levante UD in a local derby.
 The following 14 February, he scored the only goal after three minutes in a win at Sporting CP in the last 32 of the UEFA Europa League.

-On 16 July 2019, Pedraza moved to fellow league team Real Betis on a one-year loan, with an option to make the deal permanent at the end of the season.
+On 16 July 2019, Pedraza moved to Real Betis on a one-year loan, with an option to make the deal permanent at the end of the season.
 From December to March, he suffered from muscular and Achilles tendon injuries.
 His only goal for the Seville-based side came on 8 July 2020 in a 3–0 home win over CA Osasuna that ensured another season in the top flight; on 24 September he extended his contract until 2025, after having his role in the team guaranteed by new manager Unai Emery.

+Pedraza made 44 appearances in the 2020–21 campaign, including 12 in the victorious run in the Europa League and 88 minutes of the final against Manchester United.
+He spent most of 2024 and several months of the following year sidelined by an ankle injury, however.

 International career

 In 2015, Pedraza was part of the Spain under-19 squad that won the UEFA European Championship.
 He earned his first cap for the under-21s on 24 March 2016 of the following year, coming on for Dani Ceballos early in the second half of an eventual 0–3 home loss against Croatia in the 2017 European Championship qualifiers.
+In the 2019 edition of the latter tournament, he appeared in the 2–1 group-stage win over Belgium for the eventual champions.

+Pedraza made his full debut on 15 October 2023, playing ten minutes as a left winger in the 1–0 victory in Norway for the UEFA Euro 2024 qualifying phase after replacing Ferran Torres.